postgresml/postgresml/pgml-docs/docs/blog/scaling-postgresml-to-one-million-requests-per-second.md

 );
 ```

-and fetched our predictions the usual way
+and fetched our predictions the usual way:

 ```postgresql
 SELECT pgml.predict(